exonum/exonum-doc/src/home/design-overview.md

 # About this page

 This page describes the core ideas of Exonum architecture.
-It is structured as follows:

 - [Transaction processing](#transaction-processing) describes Exonum blocks
   and transactions lifecycle.